Sterling set for best week vs euro since first UK lockdown | Business

 Sterling rose 0.2% to 84.10 pence versus the euro at 0940 GMT after official data showed British retail sales rose by 0.8% last month, a bigger rise than expected.
 Economic data this week, including UK inflation and job numbers, had already bolstered expectations the BoE is ready to raise interest rates, after Governor Andrew Bailey surprised the market by keeping them on hold at its November policy meeting.

 Economic data this week, including UK inflation and job numbers, had already bolstered expectations the BoE is ready to raise interest rates, after Governor Andrew Bailey surprised the market by keeping them on hold at its November policy meeting.
-The pound climbed versus a weakening euro to pre-pandemic levels this week; versus the dollar, it touched an 11-month low.
-It edged 0.5% lower at $1.3436 as the greenback strengthened on Friday.
+The pound climbed versus a weakening euro to pre-pandemic levels this week.
+Against a strengthening dollar, it edged 0.4% lower to $1.3445 but remained above the 11-month low it hit last week versus the greenback.

 "October retail sales are the latest piece of evidence to support a BoE rate hike," ING told clients, adding that the focus now will be on the speech from BoE chief economist Huw Pill due later in the day.
 "He was one of the first to support tightening discussions advanced by Governor Bailey and he'll have more ammunition now," ING said.